 High customer complaint index impacts satisfaction

-Prudential offers the best coverage options in South Carolina, providing high policy limits and flexible application processes.
+Prudential offers the best coverage options in South Carolina, providing high policy limits and a flexible application process.
 The insurer offers term life insurance with death benefits exceeding $10 million.
 No-exam coverage reaches $3 million for healthy applicants between ages 18 and 50.

 Available term lengths include 10-, 15-, 20- and 30-year periods, with applications accepted up to age 75.
-Conversion options allow permanent insurance access without additional medical screening through age 65, contingent upon five-year minimum policy ownership.
+Conversion options allow permanent insurance access without additional medical screening through age 65, as long as you've held the policy for at least five years.
 Prudential's rider offerings include premium waivers, accidental death coverage, children's riders and terminal illness provisions.
-The Living Needs Benefit rider adds value by allowing early death benefit access during qualifying medical emergencies.
+An uncommon Living Needs Benefit rider lets you access your death benefit early during a qualifying medical emergency.

 Best Life Insurance in South Carolina by Policy Type